noprompt/shodan/README.md

 ;;;; `console.group()`, `console.groupCollapsed()`, `console.groupEnd()`

-;; NOTE: These are not not available for NodeJS.
+;; NOTE: These are not available for NodeJS.
 (console/group "SHODAN")
 (console/log "Launch in to the many."
              "Cut out it's heart."